Determination of the spin and parity of all-charm tetraquarks: Quantum number determination

 Following this methodology, all pairs of the eight $J_i^{P}$ models listed in Table~\ref{table:jcp} are tested, and in each case involving the $2_m^{+}$ model, the latter is favoured.
 The corresponding results are summarized in Fig.~\ref{fig:summary} and Table~\ref{table:results-short}, where the probability, $p$-value, and the associated $Z$-score, expressed as the number of standard deviations derived from the one-sided Gaussian tail integral, are shown for an alternative model $J_i^{P}$ tested against the $2_m^{+}$ model.

-Building on this observation, a mixture of the $0_m^{+}$ and $0_h^{+}$ tensor structures of interactions, as well as that of $2_m^{-}$ and $2_h^{-}$, is tested in ten equal fractional increments against the $2_m^{+}$ model.
+Building on this observation, a mixture of the $0_m^{+}$ and $0_h^{+}$ structures of interactions, as well as that of $2_m^{-}$ and $2_h^{-}$, is tested in ten equal fractional increments against the $2_m^{+}$ model.
 The $2_m^{+}$ model is again preferred.
 In each case, one of the mixed models shown in Fig.~\ref{fig:summary}, denoted as $0_{\text{mix}}^+$ or $2_{\text{mix}}^-$, represents the mixed scenario with the least separation from $2_m^{+}$ and is listed in Table~\ref{table:results-short}.
-A mixture of $2_m^{-}$ and $2_h^{-}$ contributions does not produce interference.
+A mixture of $2_m^{-}$ and $2_h^{-}$ contributions does not produce interference because of their differing spin projections along the decay axis, as reflected in the amplitude composition presented in Table~\ref{table:jcp}.
 We examine both constructive and destructive interference between the $0_m^{+}$ and $0_h^{+}$ models, by considering both positive and negative relative signs between their contributing amplitudes.
 Constructive interference results in the smallest deviation from the $2_m^{+}$ model, except in the first $0_\text{mix}^{+}$ step shown in Fig.~\ref{fig:summary}, where the sign-induced model differences are minimal and destructive interference yields a slightly smaller separation.

 Based on the results presented in Fig.~\ref{fig:summary} and Table~\ref{table:results-short}, the tests for the $J^{PC}=0^{-+}$ and $1^{-+}$ scenarios reject these hypotheses with a significance level exceeding $5$ standard deviations when compared to a $2_m^{+}$ model.
 The $2^{-+}$ scenario, along with higher spin values that have the same $P$ and $C$ quantum numbers, is excluded at a significance level of $3$ standard deviations.
 This establishes the quantum numbers $P=+1$ and $C=+1$, as shown by the decay final-state particles and their distributions.